zKillboard/zKillboard/information/faq.md

 <strong>What about the GDPR?</strong><br/>

 zKillboard does not contain any personally identifiable information.
 On the off chance you made a character with your real name and you want it changed, you must work with CCP by creating a ticket with your request.
-If/when CCP complies with your request, the API will reflect the change (not immediately) and zKillboard will pick up the name change and mofiy it within the database accordingly.
+If/when CCP complies with your request, the API will reflect the change (not immediately) and zKillboard will pick up the name change and modify it within the database accordingly.

 ***